What is BASIC?

 attached to the OS

-(Beginner's All-purpose Symbolic Instruction Code) was released in
+BASIC (Beginner's All-purpose Symbolic Instruction Code) was

-interactive mainframe time-sharing programming language for the
+as the interactive mainframe time-sharing programming language

-Kemény (Kemény János György, pictured on
+Grorge Kemény (Kemény János György, pictured below) and Thomas

-language was later referred to as Dartmouth BASIC.
+referred to as Dartmouth BASIC.

 For the fiftieth (50th) anniversary of the release of BASIC,